pa2si/my-latin-event/README.md

 To do:

+- in daycard also set the hover effect of week and monthview in day view
+- set helper functions for at least DayCard component
 - must think in a way to better filter genres. eventually with serach params and a list of styles and Latin must be acutally clear filter
-- button genre select in mobile view shall open in sheet
 - add a calendarToggleBtn in homePage. set the tooltip text for home route!
 - when clicking in an empty daycard i must be redirected to create event and the correct date must be pre selected!
 - adapt flyer dimensions event component